ethnosdev/memorize_scripture/docs/docs/settings/settings.md

 Rather than entering a lot of new verses at once and setting the max new verses to a low number like 1, it's generally better to wait to enter a new verse until you're ready to start learning it.
 :::

+## Max days between reviews

+You can ensure that every verse will show up at least once a month (or once every x days) no matter how many times you've marked a verse Good or Easy.
+If that's what you want, set this option to 30 days.
+Now, the Good and Easy buttons will never exceed 30.

 ## Two-button response

 The default is to show four response buttons on the practice screen: